sdiehl28/tutorial-website/content/about_me/_index.md

 * White Mountain CA (14,252)
 * San Gorgonio (11,503)
 * San Jacinto from Idyllwild (10,833)
-* San Gorgonio (11,503)

 I have posted pictures of wildlife and mountains from my hikes at [My Mountain Pictures](https://mountainwinds.smugmug.com).
 Most pictures were taken with a Nikon D7100 DSLR using a 18mm to 140mm zoom lens.
-Most pictures were shot in RAW mode and edited with [Raw Therapee](https://rawtherapee.com/).
+Most pictures were shot in RAW mode.
+Earlier photos were edited with [Raw Therapee](https://rawtherapee.com/), later photos were edited with [darktable](https://www.darktable.org/)